“At 6,227’ the loudest noise at this Chapel comes from the creek”

 Coincidentally, the fire which nearly decimated the church in 1994 started from a pile of wood stored inside the sanctuary under the stained glass section where the Phoenix bird rises from the ashes (see image below).

-Pastor James Kosko joined Olympic Valley Chapel in July of 2017 after serving United Church of Christ churches in California and Nevada.
+Pastor James Kosko (in photo below) joined Olympic Valley Chapel in July of 2017 after serving United Church of Christ churches in California and Nevada.
 He has been a settled pastor, an interim pastor and a designated-term pastor, acquiring a range of experiences in the pastoral role.
 Having grown up in rural Michigan, he has a deep love for nature and God’s creation.
 He has a background in fine art, psychology, organization development, and hospital chaplaincy; meaningful windows into the struggles and joys of life as individuals and in community.

 As a fervent advocate for justice and equality Pastor James often speaks and writes on these issues, advocating for those Jesus calls “the least of these," the people most disadvantaged by our social systems.